-Philip Daniels was born in 1958 in Islington, London, where he attended the Anna Scher Theatre School.
-Since then Daniels has established himself in television, film, theatre and music.
+Phil Daniels was born in 1958 in Islington, London, and attended the Anna Scher Theatre School as a child.
+Since then, Daniels has established himself in television, film, theatre and music.

-Daniels started his career at the age of 17 appearing in film, Bugsy Malone (1976).
-Since then notable films he has appeared in include Quadrophenia (1979) as the role of Jimmy Cooper, Scum (1977) as Richards, title role in Billy the Kid and the Green Baize Vampire (1985) and Breaking Glass (1980).
-More recently he has voiced Fletcher in Chicken Run (2000) and Gaz in Free Jimmy, the re-release of Norwegian cult film alongside Simon Pegg and Woody Harrelson.
+Daniels started his career at the age of 17 appearing in Bugsy Malone as a waiter.
+He then played Jimmy Cooper in Quadrophenia, the title role in Billy the Kid and the Green Baize Vampire and voiced the character Fletcher in Chicken Run.

-In the theatre world Daniels has performed with the Royal Shakespeare Company in A Clockwork Orange, The Jew of Malta and The Merchant of Venice.
+On stage, Daniels has performed with the Royal Shakespeare Company in A Clockwork Orange, The Jew of Malta and The Merchant of Venice.
 He has also appeared in pantomime as The Magic Mirror in Snow White and the Seven Dwarfs at the Marlowe Theatre in 2008.
-He has also appeared at Shakespeare's Globe in various roles such as Enobarbus in Antony & Cleopatra and Big God in The God of the Soho in 2011.
-Recent notable works include his role as Thenardier at the Queen's Theatre in Les miserable, his appearance in This House, which was first performed at the Cottesloe and later taken to the Olivier Theatre and finally his role as Citizen in The Knight of the Burning Pestle.
+He has also appeared at Shakespeare's Globe in various roles such as Enobarbus in Antony & Cleopatra and Big God in The God of the Soho.
+In musicals, he's played Thenardier in Les Miserables at the Sondheim Theatre.